ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 You can upload it to a static hosting service like S3 or Firebase, where browsers can download and run the JavaScript on the user's device.

 FastBoot is a little different because, instead of being purely static, it renders HTML on the server and therefore needs more than just static hosting.
-We need to produce a build of the Ember app that's designed to work in Node.js rather than the browser.
+We need to produce a build of the Ember app that's designed to work in Node rather than the browser.

 When you run `ember build`, your FastBooted app will produce differnet artifact sets in `dist/` and `dist/fastboot`.
 The artifacts in `dist` are client-side copies of your application that will be sent to all browsers that request your application.